MasonWirtz/MasonWirtz.github.io/Publications.md

 * <u>Wirtz, M. A.</u>, Pickl, S., Niehaus, K., Elspaß, S., & Möller, R. (under review).
 On occupational complexity and age as predictors for variation intensity. *Language Variation and Change.*

-* <u>Wirtz, M. A.</u>, Pfenninger, S. E., Kaiser, I., & Ender, A. (accepted pending revisions).
-Sociolinguistic competence and varietal repertoires in a second language: A study on addressee-dependent varietal behavior using virtual reality. *The Modern Language Journal.*

 * <u>Wirtz, M. A.</u>, Pickl, S., Niehaus, K., Elspaß, S., & Möller, R. (under review).
 Reconciling the social and spatial: An apparent-time analysis based on variation intensity. *Journal of Linguistic Geography.*

 * <u>Wirtz, M. A.</u>, & Pfenninger, S. E. (under review).
 Theoretical, methodological, and computational perspectives on immersive virtual reality in variationist SLA: Insights from user experience.
 In M. Solon, M. Kanwit & A. Gudmestad (Eds.), *Research at the intersection of second language acquisition and sociolinguistics: Studies in honor of Kimberly L. Geeslin*.